gbwriting/gbwriting.github.io/_characters/halle.md

 * Being the smallest at the group home meant she was often picked on by the bigger kids, so she learned how to defend herself
 * One day, she was held down by a group of boys and they took turns beating her before sexually assaulting her
 * She often left the group home to wander and take time for herself, it happened more and more - not that anyone noticed
-* The second she turned 18, she went to a strip club and begged the woman who owned the club to give her a job - she's been working there ever since
+* The second she turned 18, she went to a strip club and begged the woman who owned the club, Vivian Laurent, to give her a job - she's been working there ever since.
+* There is undeniable tensipn between them, but not because Vivian is trying to seduce Halle.
+They're two incredibly self-controlled women who understand each other.
+There are moments where: Vivian adjusts Halle's necklace before she goes on stage.
+Halle fixes Vivian's cufflinks.
+Their eyes linger a beat too long - neither comments on it.
+The attraction exists, but neither acts on it.
 * She is paying her way through school and is determined to make life her own
 * Isn't one for relationships, one-night stands are preferable - though she's found herself in a casual hook-up situation with Charlie